Ramaphosa calls on ANC leaders to declare interests - Sunday World

 “We are encouraged to announce that a number of members have declared such interests and urge all other NEC members to do the same,” he said.

-Ramaphosa’s said his administration was finalising the parameters for lifestyle audits for puiblic represantatives in an effort to combat corruption.
+Ramaphosa’s said his administration was finalising the parameters for lifestyle audits for public representatives in an effort to combat corruption.

 Three leaders who attended the meeting told Sunday World that Ramaphosa reiterated that a line had been drawn in the sand against graft.